Five Tips for a Safe Youth Sports Experience

 Sara Jurek, MD

 Sports provide kids with wonderful physical, social, and psychological benefits.
 As parents and coaches, our goal is to maximize these benefits while minimizing our athletes’ risk of injury.
 There are simple strategies for parents and coaches to help reduce preventable injuries.
-With the weather heating up, spring sports in full swing (pun intended), and in honor of April being Youth Sports Safety Month, here are five tips for achieving a safe (and fun) youth sports experience.
+With the weather heating up, spring sports in full swing (pun intended), here are five tips for achieving a safe (and fun) youth sports experience.

 1) First Things First